-Research interests: Innovation, Entrepreneurship, R&D Policy, Causal Inference
+Research interests: Innovation, Strategy, R&D Policy, Causal Inference

 Hünermund P. “Do Most Companies Even Try to Innovate Anymore?”.
 Harvard Business Review, April 2017.